microsoft/typespec/docs/language-basics/built-in-types.md

 ### Numeric supertypes

-`numeric`, `integer`, `float` and `decimal` are all types that represent their category of numbers.
-This means using this type means you can represent any possible number in that category.
-In practice, the actual range of numbers that can be represented is limited by the platform and the language.
-It can be represented as `bigInt` and `bigDecimal` in languages that support those types(or equivalent).
+`numeric`, `integer`, `float` and `decimal` are types that represent any possible number in their category.
+For some emit targets, `BigInt` or `BigDecimal` might be an analogous type satisfying the TypeSpec types `integer` and `decimal` respectively.
+For other targets where the language, serialization format, or protocol does not support an analogous type, emitters may decide on a policy for emitting the numeric supertypes.
+This might involve picking the closest analogous type or reporting an error when they are encountered, depending on the situation.

 ## Date and time types